India - Business

 Frequently Asked Questions

-Yes, NDAs are enforceable under the Indian Contract Act, 1872.
+Yes, NDAs are legally enforceable contracts under the Indian Contract Act, 1872.
 Courts can grant injunctions and award damages for breach.

-Typically 2-5 years depending on the nature of information.
-Trade secrets may warrant longer protection.
+Typically 2-5 years.
+Trade secrets may warrant longer or indefinite protection.